opensearch-project/project-website/events/opensearchcon/archive/_sample-year/_sample-year-location/_sample-index.md

 # /events/opensearchcon/archive/__YEAR__/__LOCATION__/index.html.
 premalink: /events/opensearchcon/archive/2022/us/index.html

-# For the years 2022, and 2023 there were only a single conference.
+# For the years 2022, and 2023 there were only a single conference each year.
 # So this redirect from .../archive/__YEAR__/index.html is used to redirect
 # from that URL to this page instead of a list of conferences for that year.
 redirect_from: /events/opensearchcon/archive/2022/index.html